 According to a local legend, when the God was distributing land to the people of Earth, the people of mountainous Central Asia were skipped.
 To makeup for this lapse, the God ended up giving the Kyrgyz and Tajiks the most fertile and beautiful pieces of land that were originally set aside.
 The God bestowed this treasure on the people with one condition: That they must take good care of the land.

-We work within montane landscapes of Kyrgyzstan, Tajikistan and Turkey to assist communities in reestablishing relationships with the land in order to revitalize biocultural diversity and support a variety of livelihoods, from the Kyrgyz “felt people” to the montane farmers of the lush valleys of Eastern Tajikistan.
+We work within montane landscapes of Kyrgyzstan and Tajikistan to assist communities in reestablishing relationships with the land in order to revitalize biocultural diversity and support a variety of livelihoods, from the Kyrgyz “felt people” to the montane farmers of the lush valleys of Eastern Tajikistan.
 To complement these landscape-focussed efforts, we also support the development of policies and cultural expressions at the national level in the newly independent states of Kyrgyzstan and Tajikistan, because cultural outcomes on the national level are crucial to the future of these landscapes.

 Primary themes for grantmaking and priority landscapes

 Felt People: This cluster of work is around nomadic pastoralists, who live in mobile felt dwellings, hence their self-identification as the “felt people.”
 The theme embraces the core issues of reestablishing connections to the land, traditional ways of life, identity and culture.
 This theme is realized in these Montane Landscapes: